simarmehta/Assessment-SCH-P2/README.md

 ## Setup Instructions

 ### Prerequisites
-- Node.js installed on your machine.
+- Node.js installed on the machine.
 - Git and GitLab account for version control and CI/CD.
 - PowerShell for Windows users or Terminal for macOS/Linux users.